How to Get Landscaping Clients: 12 Proven Tactics

 This is the single highest-ROI marketing move you'll ever make.
 When someone searches "landscaping near me" or "lawn care [your city]," Google shows the map pack before any website results.
 If you're not in that map pack, you don't exist to 70% of local searchers.

 Set up your profile completely: business hours, service area (up to 20 cities), photos of your work (upload at least 10), and a description that includes your city name and services.
-Ask every happy customer for a Google review.
-I ask at the end of every first service while I'm still standing in front of them.
-My profile has 147 reviews and generates 15–20 calls per month — completely free.
-Close rate on these leads: about 45%, because they're actively searching for someone.
+Ask every happy customer for a Google review right after the first successful service, while the result is fresh.
+These leads tend to close well because the customer is actively searching for someone.

 2. Yard Signs at Job Sites ($0.50–$2 Per Sign)

 This is old-school and it works.
 Every time you finish a job, stick a small yard sign in the front yard (with the homeowner's permission).
 Cost per sign from VistaPrint or a local print shop: $2–$4 each in bulk.
-I budget $50/month for 25 signs and get 3–5 calls from them.
-That's a cost per lead of about $10–$17.
-Close rate: around 35%, because the neighbor already sees proof of your work quality.
+A $50 monthly sign budget can put 15-25 signs into neighborhoods where your work is already visible.
+The neighbor already sees proof of your work quality.

 Pro tip: Use a simple sign with just your company name, phone number, and "Lawn Care & Landscaping."
 Don't cram services on it — people can't read a paragraph from 30 feet away.